|

 LeSourdsville Lake Amusement Park closed after the 2002 season and presently there are no plans to reopen the park.
 Screechin' Eagle was finally torn down in early August 2011.

-Screechin' Eagle is well respected among coaster enthusiasts for its spectacular airtime and wild ride.
-This classic "out and back" wooden coaster designed by John A. Miller was originally erected as the Cyclone at Moxahala Park, Zanesville, Ohio in 1927.
-The coaster was then relocated to Lesourdsville Lake Amusement Park in 1938.
-Presently the Screechin' Eagle runs with a mix of old rolling stock including parts of the train from Elitch Garden's Wildcat coaster.
+Screechin' Eagle was well respected among coaster enthusiasts for its spectacular airtime and wild ride.
+This classic "out and back" wooden coaster, designed by John A. Miller, was originally erected as the Cyclone at Moxahala Park, Zanesville, Ohio in 1927.
+The coaster was then relocated to Lesourdsville Lake Amusement Park in 1938 and opened in 1940.
+In the final years the Screechin' Eagle ran with a mix of old rolling stock including parts of the train from Elitch Garden's Wildcat coaster.

 1961 – Renamed Space Rocket